 - Snack Drive – One hospital worker mentioned that gift baskets or bins full of snacks are always a huge hit and much appreciated by the staff.
 And if there’s one thing kids understand, it’s the value of a yummy snack.
 Host a Snack Drive within your children’s ministry, encouraging families to bring in individually packaged snacks (granola bars, chips, fruit snacks, etc.).
 Deliver all of the snacks you collect to your local hospital to place in staff workrooms.
 Bonus: include the cards you made in the Snack Baskets too!

-Check back on Friday when we’ll share a FREE “Thank You First Responders” coloring page for kids, and be sure to check out our Hospital Prayer & Support Signs resource to customize some encouragement signs or posters for the hospital(s) in your community!
+Our subscribers can download a FREE “Thank You First Responders” coloring page for kids here, and be sure to check out our Hospital Prayer & Support Signs resource to customize some encouragement signs or posters for the hospital(s) in your community!